pinobatch/nrom-template/README.md

 UNIX is to install all programs to a handful of folders.
 On Windows, it's more common to install programs in each package to a separate folder and then add each folder to `Path` for Windows to find it.
-Because the steps for setting `Path` differ between versions of Windows, you'll want to search the web for
-`windows x.x path variable`, replacing `x.x` with `7`, `8.1`, `10`,
+Because the steps for setting `Path` differ between Windows versions, you'll want to search the web for `windows x.x path variable`, replacing `x.x` with `7`, `8.1`, `10`, etc.

-etc.  In particular, Windows 10 makes adding folders to `Path` much more convenient than previous Windows versions.
+In particular, Windows 10 makes adding folders to `Path` more convenient than previous Windows versions.
+Follow [Architect Ryan's guide] with one change:  Add the path to the user variables, not the system variables.
+(User variables take effect after you restart the Command Prompt or Git Bash.
+System variables take effect after you restart Windows.)

 The MSYS project ports Make, Coreutils, Bash, and other key parts of the GNU operating environment to Windows.
 [Git for Windows] includes